wrfrohlich/BITalino_Server/README.md

 ![Topology](https://github.com/wrfrohlich/BITalino_Server/blob/V1.0/figures/Topology.png)

 #### 1.2 - Ports:
-In this project all ports are defined, including ports for future applications as acquisition of more signals, such as EMG and EEG.
-All code is prepared to expansion and improvement.
+In this project all ports are defined and changed into other range to avoid conflict and security.

-1.2.1 - Containers:

 * 18000 -> Web / Dashboard (Grafana)

 * 18001 -> Database (PostgreSQL)

-1.2.2 - Communications:

-* 18100 -> Control Variable / Socket between Acquisition application and Processing application

-* 18101 -> Patient's name / Socket between Acquisition application and Processing application

-* 18102 -> Time / Socket between Acquisition application and Processing application

-* 18103 -> ECG Variable / Socket between Acquisition application and Processing application

-* 18104 -> EEG Variable / Socket between Acquisition application and Processing application

-* 18105 -> EMG Variable / Socket between Acquisition application and Processing application

-* 18106 -> EDA Variable / Socket between Acquisition application and Processing application
+* 18002 -> Processing (Python) - Socket between Acquisition application and Processing application

 ## 2 - How to use this project:
 In this section is presented how to use this project.
 In the first part is introduced how to prepare the enviroment to be ready to apply the project.
 In the next step is presented how to use and modify each service/application.